SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/foraging_patch.md

 :alt: step17
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 17\.
-Add the Raspberry Pi Pico to the foraging patch electronics.
+Screw the electronic box on the side of the foraging patch base (ID 6) and insert the foraging patch electronics.
+The screws need to be inserted from the inside of the box itself.
 :::
 :::{figure} ../../images/foraging-patch-step18.svg
 :alt: step18
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 18\.
-Close the box with the electronic box lid (ID 8).
+Add the Raspberry Pi Pico to the foraging patch electronics.
 :::
 :::{figure} ../../images/foraging-patch-step19.svg
 :alt: step19
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 19\.
-Gently place the magnetic encoder onto its holder (ID 7).
-The magnet should face the magnetic encoder chip.
+Close the box with the electronic box lid (ID 8).
 :::
 ::::